Miiden/miiden.github.io/_posts/2025-08-15-Game-Of-Active-Directory-v3-Installation.md

 Make a directory off of one of your main drives, I am making a directory in `C:\` called `GOAD`: `C:\GOAD`

->[!important]
+{: .notice--info}
 >This path HAS to be on one of your drives (C:/D:/E:/...)

-You will be using `git` to download all of the files used to create the lab, if you have it installed on windows i.e. `git desktop` or `git` then clone using Terminal/PowerShell as Admin
+We will be using `git` to download all of the files used to create the lab, if you have it installed on windows i.e. `git desktop` or `git` then clone using Terminal/PowerShell as Admin

 If not, you can also do it from within WSL, but you may need to install `git`